EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Generate the pseudo-random nonce N_U

-* Chose a session identifier S_U and store it for the length of the protocol.
+* Choose a session identifier S_U and store it for the length of the protocol.

 * Format message_1 as specified in {{asym-msg1-form}}.